needle-mirror/com.unity.purchasing.udp/Documentation~/Implementing_UDP_in-app_purchases.md

   The implementation on the client side includes initializing the UDP SDK and integrating with the in-app purchase flow of UDP.

-- Implementing UDP in-app purchases on the server side The implementation on the server side lets you query the UDP server about orders, receive callback notifications, and send back the acknowledgements.
+- Implementing UDP in-app purchases on the server side The implementation on the server side lets you query the UDP server about orders, receive callback notifications, and return the acknowledgements.

-The current section shows you how to:
+This section shows you how to:

 - [Implement in-app purchases on the client side](Client-side_implementation_of_UDP.md)
   - with the UDP package